 The function which is represented by an inclined straight line intersecting the origin is known as ramp function.
 That means this function starts from zero and increases or decreases linearly with time.
 A ramp function can be represented as,

 Here in this above equation, k is the slope of the line.

 Now let us examine the Laplace transform of ramp function.
 As we told earlier Laplace transform of any function can be obtained by multiplying this function by e-st and integrating multiplied from 0 to infinity.

-In this case during steady-state condition, the output signal lags behind input signal by a time equal to the time constant of the system.
+In this case, during the steady-state condition, the output signal lags behind the input signal by a time equal to the time constant of the system.
 If the time constant of the system is smaller, the positional error of the response becomes lesser.